Chist-Sergey/P3000TGBOT/README.md

 Intended use: in a telegram group chat.

-# Features
+## Features
 - Checks for birthday twice a day at the time of your like!
 - Easy controls.
 Has only two commands and it doesn't require any arguments!
 - Confidential.
-A personal birthday list for every chat!
+A personal birthday list for every group chat!

-# Available commands:
+## Available commands:
     /ya_rodilsa - set up a birthday date.
     /ya_rodilsa - look up a birthday date.
     /ya_oshibsa - remove a record of a birthday date